Pregnant lady with her hand over her stomach.

 To contact your local Health Visiting team, please call the BFS Health Visiting Hub on 0121 683 2330.

-As part of the Antenatal Offer, you can also contact the Antenatal Infant Feeding Worker in your local Family Hub or Children's Centre.
+As part of the Antenatal Offer, you can also contact the Family Hub Worker in your local Family Hub or Children's Centre.
 They also have a Duty Worker who can give you advice and guidance on wider issues.

 Dad groups